guardian/facia-tool/README.md

 You can run the fronts tool without frontend credentials, but you will not be able to check how your changes to fronts appear on frontend without these credentials.
 You will need to test your changes on `CODE` to see these changes.

+You will also need to be a member of the Editorial Tools Google Group in order to authenticate.

 ### Code Dependencies